nvim-telescope/telescope.nvim/developers.md

 Now let's address the issue that selecting a color opens a new buffer.
 For that we need to replace the default select action.
-The benefit of replacing rather than mapping a new function to `<CR>` is that it will respect user configuration.
+The benefit of replacing rather than mapping a new function to `<CR>` is that it will respect the user's configuration.
 So if a user has remapped `select_default` to another key then this decision will be respected and it works as expected for the user.